CONSUMER MEDICINE INFORMATION

 You may need to read it again.

-to special sites in the brain which produce sleep.
-The cause of the sleeping problem should be known, if possible.
-The causes
+binding to special sites in the brain which produce sleep.

 It is available only with a doctor's prescription.